-See Part I, Item 1 "Financial Statements (Unaudited) - Note 8, Commitments and Contingencies" and Note 14, "Subsequent Events" in this Quarterly Report, which are incorporated herein by reference.
+See Part I, Item 1 "Financial Statements (Unaudited) - Note 8, Commitments and Contingencies" and Note 14, "Subsequent Events" in this Quarterly Report, which are Contingencies, incorporated herein by reference, for a discussion of material legal proceedings.

 Item 1A.
 Risk Factors